 Upon Successful Matriculation into SIT

-Apply for the SkillsFuture Work-Study Degree Programme (WSDeg) via SIT ReadyTalent Portal during the WSDeg Application Exercise.
+Apply for the SkillsFuture Work-Study Degree (WSDeg) via SIT ReadyTalent Portal during the WSDeg Application Exercise.

 After WSDeg Application